Evaluation of Developmental Math Pathways and Student Outcomes

 Participants were randomly assigned to a treatment group that entered the yearlong DCMP program or to a control group that entered a traditional developmental and college-level math sequence.
 A random assignment design is ideal for this study because any differences in later outcomes can be attributed to the difference in the type of developmental math students took.

-Students will be followed for at least four semesters after their developmental math assignment.
+Students will be followed for three or four semesters after their developmental math assignment.
 The outcomes of primary interest are completion of developmental and college-level math courses, average number of math credits earned, transfer to a four-year institution, and overall academic progress and course completion.
 This array of measures will give a robust picture of students’ success in math and in college.

 What We’ve Learned So Far